What We Do

 Ethiopia’s population tops 85 million.
 Ethiopia is a country in which literacy rates are well below 50%, and half the population is 16 years of age or younger.
 School enrollment figures have never topped 70%, and the school enrollment figures among children 6 years of age and younger are below 5%.
 A commitment to education and literacy is crucial for those living in this nation that has historically been a leader in Africa, and consistently stands as a bulwark in politically fragile East Africa.

-Tesfa first began working with children who were of kindergarten age, because this was where there was the biggest need.
+Tesfa Foundation first began working with children who were of kindergarten age because this was where there was the biggest need.
 In 2004, there was no public kindergarten available in Ethiopia.
 Only about 3% of kindergarten-age children were in school.
-Tesfa has since focused on supporting education for primary ages in the countryside.
+Tesfa Foundation has since focused on supporting education for primary ages in the countryside.
 Recently the Ethiopian government has made a commitment to early childhood education, implementing kindergarten in urban schools.

 Today 350 students in Kindergarten level (KG) through grade 4 attend the Kololo Primary School.
 Looking over the hills of Kembata-Tembaro, children at Kololo have access to education, a library, and a feeding program.
 Parents of the students are thankful their children can attend a local school and don’t have to walk a long distance to receive an education.
-The school director shares how when competing with other area schools in the region in academic contests, the Kololo Primary School students are often ranked highest in the group.
-Since the addition of the feeding program in 2018, school attendance has remained consistant and the student drop-out rate has diminished.
+The school director shares how when competing with other area schools in the region in academic contests, Kololo Primary School students are often ranked highest in the group.
+Since the addition of the feeding program in 2018, school attendance has remained consistent and the student drop-out rate has diminished.
 School testing scores have risen and parents say their children come home from school with more energy and are healthier because of the feeding program.

 Azedebo and Fundame

 One father of an Azedebo KG School student has shared how the education of his young child has changed his family’s life.
 He states, “I may not have land to give my daughter or many material things, but I can give her an education.
-An education is what matters most in life.”
+Education is what matters most in life.”